What Were Galileo's Best Debates?

-Not too long after Galileo made a majority of his astronomical discoveries and published Sidereus Nuncius (in English, The Starry Messenger), he was offered the post of “First and Extraordinary” Mathematician of the University of Padua by Cosino II in 1610.
-Also offered was the post of “First Philosopher and Mathematician to His Highness” by the Grand Duke.
-Galileo accepts easily, for it is a huge bump in pay.
+Not too long after Galileo made a majority of his astronomical discoveries and published Sidereus Nuncius (in English, The Starry Messenger), he was offered the post of “First and Extraordinary” Mathematician of the University of Padua by Cosino II, the Grand Duke, in 1610.
+Galileo accepted easily, for it is a huge bump in pay.
 However, it would also be a part of his undoing by the church later on in his life.
 Why?
-For if Galileo had stayed in Venice, it was a place established independent of Rome and not subject to it (Taylor 69).
+For if Galileo had stayed in Venice, he would have been in a place established independent of Rome and not subject to it (Taylor 69).

 But moved on he did, and once there he and his work was greeted enthusiastically by most.
-The elite, however, were not.
+The elite, however, were not amongst those pleased.
 They put so little worth into Galileo that initially they didn’t even look into Galileo’s findings to confirm or deny their claims.
 That changed when Martin Hoiky made a poor argument against Galileo.
-He challenges the existence of the Medicean planets by claiming that there have always been 7 planets but now there are 11 because one man says so?
+He challenges the existence of the Medicean planets by claiming that there have always been 7 planets but now there are 11 because one man says so, and that cannot be enough sure footing to proclaim the matter as fact.
 Even Tycho Brahe, with all of his instruments, failed to see the moons of Jupiter because he had no telescope yet denounced their presence.
 Instead, Brahe felt that they are optical effects stemming from refracted rays of Jupiter.
 He felt Galileo is just building up hype solely for monetary gain (70-1).

 “Perhaps the day has arrived when languishing hope may be revered in those who led by the most profound reflections, once plumbed the fallacies of all my new observations and found them to be incapable of existing.”